7 Ways Crystal Meth Is Slowly Killing the LGBTQ Community

 - Meth is highly addictive.
 All the blame can’t be pinned on the pushers, though.
 Meth users know the consequences of their dependence, but not only do they crave the high, they’re also fearful of the hell that detox can be.
 Consequently, they are willing to brave the slow death that is Crystal Meth addiction, but not the agonising long-term gain of detox.

-If you have a problem with Crystal Meth dependence, there are a number of organisations that can help:
+If you have a problem with Crystal Meth dependence, consider individual therapy as well as a number of organisations that can help: